DeNederlandscheBank/termate/README.rst

 - Extract expert terminology from documents in the NLP Annotation Format (NAF)

-- Generate and read TermBase eXchange (TBX) files according to ISO 30042:2019 (currently TBX-Core)
+- Generate and read TermBase eXchange (TBX) files according to ISO 30042:2019 (TBX-DNB dialect)

 - Add references and term notes from other sources (for example European IATE term bases)